-All parties recognise the need of creating young willing volunteers and for this reason this strategy needs to Allook into all stakeholders being 'youth ready' by making roles accessible to young people while providing guidance and support.
-Young people are not particularly different to other volunteers in experiencing the challenge of making time to volunteer, and no different in what motivates them to volunteer; although their motivations may be based on different priorities from those of older volunteers, with more value for most young people on skill development, as well as giving something back to the community/pursuing personal interests/being with friends.
+All parties recognise the need of creating young willing volunteers and for this reason this strategy needs to look into all stakeholders being 'youth ready' by making roles accessible for young people while providing guidance and support.
+Young people are not particularly different to other volunteers in experiencing the challenge of making time to volunteer, and no different in what motivates them to volunteer; although their motivations may be held in different priorities to older volunteers, with more value for most young people on skill development, as well as giving something back to the community/ pursuing personal interests/being with friends.